Celtic Heritage Day Trip from Dublin

 Next, pay a visit to the Hill of Tara, a holy location and the former home of the high monarchs of ancient Ireland.
 Discover centuries of history with breathtaking views of the landscape, including the well-known Coronation Stone and An Forradh monument.
 Experience this 5,000-year-old Boyne Valley gem firsthand.

 A drive across the Irish countryside wouldn't be the same without passing through verdant, scenic areas.
 We go to the town of Trim, which is home to a striking and well-preserved Anglo-Norman castle, through stunning scenery.
 Ireland's largest castle of its kind is Trim Castle.
-You will have opportunity to stroll about the expansive grounds and castle.
+You will have opportunity to stroll about the expansive grounds and castle (the ticket inside the castle it's not included).
 This is a great chance to take a picture.
 You will learn about the background of this intriguing castle and the neighbourhood from your guide.

 After that, we go to Loughcrew, the location of Neolithic passage tombs with complete rock art covering the inside walls that date back more than 5,000 years.
 After our visit, we will have lunch at a nearby restaurant, where the tastes enhance the area's rich history and add even more value to our experience.